penpot/penpot-mcp/README.md

    (Check the browser's developer console for WebSocket connection logs.
    Check the MCP server terminal for WebSocket connection messages.)

+> [!IMPORTANT]
-> :warning: Do not close the plugin's UI while using the MCP server, as this will close the connection.
+> Do not close the plugin's UI while using the MCP server, as this will close the connection.

 ### 3. Connect an MCP Client